Belief: The Possession of Janet Moses

 See more films

-★★★★ review by Christopher Murphy on Letterboxd
+★★★★ review by Chris Murphy on Letterboxd

 I remember when the story of Janet Moses's death first broke here in New Zealand.
 The reaction was one of complete shock, I was shocked, my parents were shocked, my friends were shocked, and everyone was so quick to demonise Janet's family we never stopped to think "How did this happen?"
 How deep does a family's faith have to be to accidentally kill one of their own out of love?
 This fascinating docudrama endeavours to answer that question.